Blankeos/svelte-launch/README.md

 This is handcrafted from my own research.
 This might not work for you, but it works for me. 🤓

+You can also try my other starters:

+- [💙 Solid Launch](https://github.com/blankeos/svelte-launch) - If you like Solid, but same robust practices.

 ### Benefits

 - [x] 🐭 **Simple and minimal** - SvelteKit is the best JS framework for simplicty and getting the job done.
 Hands-down.
 - [x] ⚡️ **Super-fast dev server** - way faster than NextJS thanks to Vite.
 You need to feel it to believe it!
 It can also literally build your app in seconds.
 - [x] ☁️ **Selfhost-ready** - Crafted with simple hosting in mind that'll still probably scale to millions.
 Just spin up Docker container on a good'ol VPS without locking into serverless.
 DHH and Shayan influenced me on this.
 You can still host it on serverless tho.
 I think? lol
 - [x] **🔋 Batteries-included** - took care of the hard stuff for you.
 A well-thought-out folder structure from years of making projects: a design system, components, utilities, hooks, constants, an adequate backend DDD-inspired sliced architecture that isn't overkill, dockerizing your app, and most importantly---perfectly-crafted those pesky config files.
+- [x] 🔑 Authentication-Ready - One thing devs get stuck on.
+There's a practical auth implemented from scratch here that doesn't vendor-lock you into any auth provider.
+  - [x] Password
+  - [ ] Transactional Emails (Forgot Password, Email Verification)
+  - [ ] OAuth
+  - [ ] Magic Link
+  - [ ] User Management Dashboard

 ### Tech Stack